bmonews2018/bmonews/en-US/buyer/shopping_cart.md

     Note: Delivered status is updated automatically by the system when you click “Confirm Delivery” under Processing tab.

--	Payment status: Unpaid, Partially Paid, Paid
+-	Payment status: Payment Pending, Paid

   [Back to Top](shopping_cart#)